 Today, shoppers, brands, and retailers are all focused on more sustainable packaging solutions.
-To determine which packaging alternatives are better for the environment, you really need to consider all impacts throughout a package’s life cycle must be considered.
+To determine which packaging alternatives are better for the environment, you really need to consider all impacts throughout a package’s life cycle.
 These “Life Cycle Assessments” reveal that flexible packaging typically creates less environmental impact compared to traditional packaging options.
 Here’s a simplified look at the impacts that factor into the calculation:

 The Sustainability Benefits of Multilayer Pouch Packaging, Plastic Packaging Perspectives – 1:11